JME10135/Funny-Adventure-Walkthrough/Funny Adventure Walkthrough.md

     - <details><summary>Experiment a bit with the keyboard.</summary>

       - Hold the right arrow key down to move the coconut.
-Continue to hold it down until the red dod behind also moves out of the way.
+Continue to hold it down until the red dot behind also moves out of the way.
 Click on the revealed small coconut.
       </details>
     </details>
   </details>